alexch/alexch.github.com/dolores/dogarea.md

 ## Amenities

 Benches are very important for a dog area, and the current SW dog area points out (a) how well-used they are, and (b) how poorly placed benches can make a dog area worse.
-The benches are too close together, causing concentrated wear on the ground around the benches, and they face the wrong direction, forcing owners to crane their necks, and encouraging play on the uphill
+The benches are too close together, causing concentrated wear on the ground around the benches, and they face the wrong direction, forcing owners to crane their necks to supervise their pets, and forcing them to stand up and walk around if they need to grab them.

 A NW dog area should have benches facing the lawn and hill down to the soccer field.
 These benches would be appreciated and used by non-dog-owners too, just like the benches currently lining the path above the SW dog area.

 Also, any dog area worth the name should have a fountain, both for dogs to drink and for owners to wash their dirty pets before leaving.

-It is horrifying to imagine putting benches or fountains in the middle of hipster hill.
+It is horrifying to imagine putting benches or fountains in the middle of Hipster Hill.
 Even if a fountain is placed outside the tennis court, it would be inconvenient for dogs playing 100' away on the lawn.
 And tennis players would likely not appreciate sharing a fountain with muddy slobbering dogs (another potential source of conflict).

-More on benches:
+More bench design thoughts:

   * dog area benches should *face* where the dogs play, and not be placed in the middle of a lawn
   * benches allow dog owners to chill out and supervise their dogs
   * benches also provide a "safe zone" where dogs can retreat when play gets too rough